Tuesday, April 23, 2024

 We thought of visiting Parlour Cocktail Bar (bartenders don’t rely on menus; they chat to understand your mood and intentions for the night… and they make the perfect concoction for you).
 But we were sleepy after our full day.

-We boarded a train on Route A (Green) from Jiriho z Podebrad Station to Mustek Station and transferred to the B (Yellow) to get to the Narodni Trida Station by our hotel.
-Incidentally, a medieval City Gate named Svatohavel stood near Mustek, and it connected to a bridge over the moat that encircled Old Town’s walls.
+We boarded a train on Route A (Green) from Jiriho z Podebrad Station to Mustek Station for a transfer to the B (Yellow) to get to the Narodni Trida Station by our hotel.
+Incidentally, a medieval City Gate named Svatohavel stood near Mustek, and it connected to a bridge over the moat.
 Part of that redbrick bridge is exhibited in the Mustek Station.
 Built in 1978, Mustek is the busiest junction of the Metro system.
+It was amazingly clean: look at the polished foot rails, clean pillars, and spotless floor.

-We drifted off to dreamland, as the capital cleaned and refreshed itself for another day.
+We drifted off to dreamland, as the capital cleaned itself for another day.

 Please join us for that one!